|

 individual thermostats in the bedrooms, and a central meeting room with

-Just across from our retreat building is the dining hall where meals are
+fireplace.
+A short walk from our retreat building is the dining hall where meals are

 workshops.